 - 2. Siting Criteria for New Parcels.
 Diversity and originality in parcel lay-out shall be encouraged to achieve the best possible relationship between buildable and conservation land areas as described in this chapter.
-The Planning Commission shall evaluate proposals to determine whether the proposed site plan meets the following criteria: - i.
+The planning commission shall evaluate proposals to determine whether the proposed site plan meets the following criteria in site plan criteria contained elsewhere in this chapter: - i.
 Protects and preserves all flood plains, wetlands, and steep slopes (grades of 25 percent or greater) from clearing, grading, filling or construction. - ii.
-Preserves and maintains existing fields, meadows, crop land, pastures, and orchards and creates sufficient buffer areas to minimize conflict between residential and agricultural/forestry uses.
+So far as practicable, preserves and maintains existing fields, meadows, crop land, pastures, and orchards and creates sufficient buffer areas to minimize conflict between residential and agricultural/forestry uses.
 When new development must be located in these areas due to greater constraints in all other parts of the site, buildings should be sited on the least prime and important or unique farmland or forest land soils. - iii.
 Maintains or creates an undisturbed upland buffer of natural native vegetation of at least 100 feet in depth adjacent to surface waters, including lakes, rivers and streams. - iv.
 Minimizes impacts on large woodlands five acres or greater in area, especially those located on prime or important farmland soils or those located on prime timberland soils. - v.
 Leaves scenic views and vistas unblocked and uninterrupted, particularly as seen from adjacent roads and surface water. - vi.
 Avoids siting new construction on prominent hilltops or ridges, by taking advantage of lower topographic features or by siting in forested areas. - vii.
 Protects wildlife habitat areas of species listed as endangered, threatened or of special local concern. - viii.
-Designs around and preserves sites of historic, archaeological, or cultural value as needed to safeguard the character of the feature. - ix.
+Designs around and preserves sites of historic, archaeological, or cultural value, insofar as needed to safeguard the character of the feature. - ix.
 Protects rural roadside character and improves public safety and vehicular carrying capacity by avoiding development fronting directly onto existing public roads.
-Establishes buffer zones along the scenic corridor of rural roads by allowing historic buildings, stone walls, hedgerows, and similar features to remain.
+Establishes buffer zones along the scenic corridor of rural roads by allowing historic buildings, stone walls, hedgerows, and similar features to remain so far as is practicable.

 - x.
 Provides that conservation lands shall be reasonably contiguous.

-Fragmentation of conservation lands shall be minimized, except for common greens and playground areas, conservation lands are not divided into numerous small parcels located in various parts of the development. - xi.
-When conservation lands are held in common by surrounding parcel owners, the proposed site plan shall: - a.
+Fragmentation of conservation lands shall be minimized as much as is practicable so that, except for common greens and playground areas, conservation lands are not divided into numerous small parcels located in various parts of the development. - xi.
+Provides that conservation lands shall be reasonably contiguous.
+Fragmentation of conservation lands shall be minimized as much as is practicable so that, except for common greens and playground areas, conservation lands are not divided into numerous small parcels located in various parts of the development. - When conservation lands are held in common by surrounding parcel owners, the proposed site plan shall: - a.
 Provide for active recreation areas in suitable locations that offer convenient access by residents. - b.
-Include a pedestrian circulation system designed to assure that pedestrians can walk safely and easily on the site, between parcels, activity areas, special features and contiguous developments. - c.
-Ownership of conservation lands may remain with the owner of the parent parcel, a homeowner's association made up of parcel owners in the development, the City, or a recognized not-for-profit land conservancy. - d.
+Include a pedestrian circulation system designed to assure that pedestrians can walk safely and easily on the site, between parcels, activity areas, special features and contiguous developments. - Ownership of conservation lands may remain with the owner of the parent parcel, a homeowner's association made up of parcel owners in the development, the township, or a recognized not-forprofit land conservancy. - d.
 Conservation lands created pursuant to this chapter may be used for any use allowed in the zoning district in which it is located so long as such use complies with the other provisions of this chapter.